-Nearly 50,000 applicants filed for FEMA (IA) Individual Assistance in the eligible counties as a result of the 2017 disasters.
-Of those who specified housing unit type, only 40% are homeowners, including single-family homes, duplex units, mobile homes and other housing types.
+Nearly 50,000 applicants filed for FEMA Individual Assistance (IA) in the eligible counties as a result of the 2017 disasters.
+Of those who specified housing unit type, only 40% were homeowners, including single-family homes, duplex units, mobile homes, and other housing types.
 The remaining 60% are renters, including renters of single-family homes, mobile homes, apartment units and other housing types.
 Table 17 (below) displays the different housing types and whether the occupant is a renter or owner.